Migrating a database from a third-party PostgreSQL cluster to Managed Service for PostgreSQL

 -

-On the Managed Service for PostgreSQL cluster host, create a subscription with a connection string to the publication.
+On the Managed Service for PostgreSQL cluster host, create a subscription with the publication connection string.
 For more information about creating subscriptions, see the PostgreSQL documentation

 .Request with SSL enabled: